tnahs/hlts/app/flat/static/pages/manual/main.md

 ### [API Requirements](#api-requirements)

 + All requests should be made via the POST method.
-+ Annotations should be submitted at a list of dictionaries following the [Annotation Schema](#annotation-schema).
++ Annotations should be submitted as a list of dictionaries following the [Annotation Schema](#annotation-schema).
 + When sending Annotations to the API, each dictionary in the list MUST match the [Annotation Schema](#annotation-schema).
 If any item is missing from the dictionary the import will fail.

 <br>